Constraint Programming (M) COMPSCI5006

 2: Implement the algorithms for achieving constraint propagation, and critically appreciate the costs and benefits of different levels of consistency;

-3: Demonstrate extensive, detailed and critical knowledge and understanding of constraint satisfaction from a theoretical point of view;
+3: Demonstrate extensive, detailed and critical knowledge and understanding of constraint satisfaction from a theoretical point of view, and be able to compare to other combinatorial approaches;

 4: Implement, the search algorithms typically used in constraint programming;